LordofNotCommitting/MoreImplantSlots/README.md

 v1.1:
 Now adds an option to
 1. "Ignore implant type limitation" option to body part. (i.e can't implant quasi augment into mechanical body part. now you can.)
 2. "Ignore Augment\Implant damage from Injury".
+Health screen will suggest that those are disabled but the raw stat bonus and active implants will continue to function.